Job Market Candidate 2025/26

 Policy Reports

 Regional Risk Premiums: a new approach to risk premiums (2024).
-Finance for Peace Initiative (Interpeace - UN).
-Joint with Jeremy Boccanfuso, Vincenzo Scrutinio, and Tommaso Sonno
+Joint with Tommaso Sonno, Jeremy Boccanfuso, and Vincenzo Scrutinio

 Country Risk Premiums: what we know and why they are not working well (2023).
-Finance for Peace Initiative (Interpeace - UN).
-Joint with Jeremy Boccanfuso, Vincenzo Scrutinio, and Tommaso Sonno
+Joint with Tommaso Sonno, Jeremy Boccanfuso, and Vincenzo Scrutinio

-Peace Impact of Private Investments: Evidence from Multinationals investments in Africa (2022) Finance for Peace Initiative (Interpeace - UN).
-Joint with Tommaso Sonno.
+Peace Impact of Private Investments: Evidence from Multinationals investments in Africa (2022) Joint with Tommaso Sonno.

 Voucher: uso e contestualizzazione alla luce del Covid-19 (2020).
 ADAPT Working Papers.
 Joint with Enrico Cavallotti, Maddalena Conte, Sergio Inferrera, Lorenzo Navarini, and Filippo Passerini (in Italian).